CBG and CBN explained

 Cannabinol (CBN) is a cannabinoid found in low concentration in the cannabis plant and is mainly a product of the aging of tetrahydrocannabinol acid (THCa).
 When cannabis is aged, THCa in the plant converts to cannabolic acid (CBNa), and when decarboxylated by air, heat or light, converts to CBN.

-CBN is sometimes considered to have psychoactive effects, with up to 25% potency compared to Delta-9 THC.
+CBN is sometimes considered to have mood-altering effects, with far less potency compared to Delta-9 THC.
 It has been reported that CBN has sedative qualities , and that CBN has shown properties related to medical uses .

 The human endocannabinoid system (ECS) was discovered in the 1990s and science indicates it is involved in regulating physiological and cognitive processes, immune system activities, appetite, pain-sensation, and much more .
 We have ECS cannabinoid receptors throughout our bodies, built to use cannabinoids from plants, and endocannabinoids which are made by the body.

 CBG and CBN are federally legal along with CBD, under the 2014 and 2018 Farm Bills.
 The two pieces of federal legislation helped bring the hemp plant back into the limelight.